tomor/influxdb-grafana-docker/README.md

 ### ./conf/services.list
 - contains list of urls which will be "curled".
 Each url on separate line.
 One line has format: `<name>|<curl params>`
-- `<curl params>` can contain more parameters then just url(eventhought it's enough), but the current implementation of `collect_data` script does not allow usage of spaces in attributes values
+- `<curl params>` can contain more parameters then just url (though it's enough), but the current implementation of `collect_data` script does not allow usage of spaces in attributes values
- - valid example with header: `Localhost-POST|-XPOST -H MONITOR:true http://localhost:8080`
+ - valid example with header: `Localhost-test|-X POST -H MONITOR:true http://localhost:8080`
  - invalid, due to space in header value: `Localhost-POST|-XPOST -H "MONITOR: true" http://localhost:8080`

 ## Advanced operations